 Preventing Viral Infections- The Facts

 Covid-19 is spread by droplet.
 Meaning someone has to cough or sneeze towards your face in order for you to catch it.

 Very rarely is this virus ‘aerosolized’ unless in a hospital setting where procedures are being performed, or prolonged close contact with an individual that has it.
 But I will say that there have been incidences where singing or heavy breathing from exercising or dancing in close contact has possibly aerosolized the virus.

 These virus droplets can live on surfaces for up a few days.
 If you happen to touch something that has enough of the virus on it and then proceed to touch your face, you can catch the virus by inhaling it into your lungs.

 This particular virus can only attach itself inside the lungs, through your mouth, nose, and eyes.

 Coronavirus mortality rate is fluid and constantly changing based on a multitude of factors.
-But at this time, it has LESS THAN a 0.1% (click here to check the daily stats) death rate for individuals in the U.S. This is back down to the previous rate around 0.01% that was reported when the virus first made it’s way into the U.S.
+But at this time, it is less than 1% (click here to check the daily stats) death rate for individuals in the U.S. This is back down to the previous rate around 0.01% that was reported when the virus first made it’s way into the U.S.

-Symptoms of Coronavirus are dry cough (that means no phlegm) and fever (which can include body aches), and general fatigue.
+Symptoms of Coronavirus are usually dry cough (that means no phlegm) and fever (which can include body aches and headache), and general fatigue.